Go To

 Career Site

 Eli Lilly is one of the nation's top pharmaceutical and research companies.
 Lilly is committed to developing products that help people live longer, healthier and more active lives.
 Lilly products treat depression, schizophrenia, attention-deficit hyperactivity disorder, diabetes, osteoporosis and many other conditions.
-Products are sold in 143 countries.
-The company also sells animal health products.
+Products are sold in 125 countries.

 Eli Lilly says it takes 10-15 years for a new drug to be discovered and given to a patient at an average cost of $800 million to $1.2 billion.